Tracking global data on electric vehicles

 Explore data on electric car sales and stocks worldwide.

-Electric vehicles are an important solution to decarbonizing transport.
+Electric vehicles are an essential solution to decarbonizing transport.

 Electric cars tend to have a lower carbon footprint than petrol or diesel cars over their lifetimes.
 While more carbon is emitted in the manufacturing stage, this “carbon debt” tends to pay off quickly once they’re on the road.1 The carbon savings are higher in countries with a cleaner electricity mix, and these savings will also increase as countries continue to decarbonize their electricity grids.